soorajtom/lwip-hurd-doc/Files/io-ops.c.md

 			     mach_port_t * newobject,
 			     mach_msg_type_name_t * newobject_type)

-Returns a new port with the same semantics as the existing port.
+Gets a new port with the same semantics as the existing port.

 #### lwip_S_io_identity() ####